 07. Insurance (approx. $37,500 per annum) –

-Insurance is going to be a large part of your business legal requirements and will also be the most expensive of the lot.
-To start with, you will need health insurance, disability insurance, business overhead expense disability insurance, general liability insurance and others.
+Insurance will be a large part of your business’s legal requirements and will also be the most expensive of the lot.
+To start with, you will need health insurance, disability insurance, business overhead expense disability insurance, general liability insurance, and others.

-What is RN Number?
-This is an identification number issued by the Federal Trade Commission.
-It is for the business who engage in importing, distributing, or sale of wool, and fur products.
+It is an identification number issued by the Federal Trade Commission.
+For the business that engages in importing, distributing, or selling wool and fur products.

 What is the Average Cost of Business Licenses and Permits?